lillianTheuma/StellarAge/README.md

 #### User receives data in terms of life expectancy

-> [X] Stores info on user regarding age, health, life expectency
+> [X] Stores info on user regarding age, health, life expectancy

-> [X] Is able to create a new Age object for the users life expectency
+> [X] Is able to create a new Age object for the users life expectancy

 > [ ] Compares user age with user life expectancy